coredev02/new-project/README.md

 ## Proposal

-If you are not currently using the account, I would like to propose renting it from you.
+If you are not currently using the account, we would like to propose renting it from you.

-In return, I will share **20–25% of all revenue generated through your account**.
+In return, we will share **20–25% of all revenue generated through your account**.

 This can serve as an additional source of income for you with minimal involvement.